CopperEgg/apidocs/alerts/issues.md

 {% endhighlight %}

 where <br>
 per_page = No. of issues to be fetched in a page (in one call).
 Maximum is 100. <br>
-page_number = The number of results you would like to get in one call.
-Maximum and default value is 100. <br>
+page_number = Number of batch to be fetched.
+By default it is 1.<br>
 begin_time = The time in seconds from 1st Jan 1970 till the lower limit of required date.<br>
 end_time = The time in seconds from 1st Jan 1970 till the upper limit of required date.

-Example
+If begin_time and end_time are not specified, it fetches the all the issues for site and return result on basis of pagination done according to page_number and per_page option.
+If any of the above parameter are not sent with curl request, the request will return the first 100 isuues of site.

+The API key is a unique key that identifies each customer.
+You can obtain it by clicking the Settings tab while logged on to Uptime Cloud Monitor UI.
+It is presented at the bottom of the screen under “User API Access”.

+**Example**
 {% highlight sh %}
-curl -su 234jhk356gf:U https://api.copperegg.com/v2/alerts/issues.json?per_page=150&page_number=2&begin_time=1452069534&end_time=1452155888
+curl -su 234jhk356gf:U https://api.copperegg.com/v2/alerts/issues.json?per_page=50&page_number=2&begin_time=1452069534&end_time=1452155888

 {% endhighlight %}

-####CURL Response:
+#### CURL Response:
 Response is an hash which consists of two keys "issues" and "issuesStats".
 "issues" key has value which is array of JSON-encoded Issue Hashes.
 In this example, there are two issues; the first is a website alert, the second a system alert.
-"issuesStats" key has value as a hash which consits of "total" key which has value as count of issues according to the given filters.
+"issuesStats" key has value as a hash which consist of "total" key which has value as count of issues according to the given filters.

 {% highlight ruby %}
 {